Validation of a noisy Gaussian boson sampler via graph theory: Borealis data acquisition and validation

 We will now analyze the results of our runs on Borealis, and compare them with some simulations.
 All of the code to interface with Borealis, perform the simulations, and analyze the data was written in Python 3 \cite{Python3}, and was based mainly on the libraries Strawberry Fields \cite{Strawberryfields} and The Walrus \cite{TheWalrus}.

 In Fig. \ref{fig:Squeezings} we report the distribution of the number of detected photons at the Borealis outputs for the three squeezing levels larger than zero.
 Our goal is to apply the orbits method to validate our data against classically simulatable models such as thermal, coherent, squashed and distinguishable SMSV input states.
 The method of comparing the orbits is effective even in the quantum advantage regime as long as the number of modes $m$ is considerably larger than the number of detected photons \cite{TairaGBS}.
 The reason is that in such a condition the probability distribution of the various orbits configuration is peaked on a few orbits.
 This is evident in Fig. \ref{fig:Squeezings} in which the experimental orbits distributions for the three squeezing levels are reported.
 For this reason, all the runs shown in this section were made with the squeezing parameter set to ``low'', which satisfies the condition $m \gg n$.
+The results of Fig. \ref{fig:Squeezings} also motivate the performed choice on the orbits for the application of the validation technique, given that they corresponds to highly populated ones.

 To check the stability of the results over time, we ran sampling experiments with the same settings of the circuit for two weeks.
 We executed two runs of 250000 shots each day from Monday to Friday for these two weeks.
 The parameters we used are the following: all beamsplitters are set to a transmissivity of $50 \% $, and all phase shifters are set to $0$.
 We notice that the observed changes in the average number of detected photons in the outputs during the days impacts significantly the probability of orbits $\{O_1, O_2, O_3\}$.
 This variation is likely mostly due to changes in the common efficiency between days, as mentioned in the previous section.
 The plot of the three orbits probability for the 2 weeks is shown in Fig. \ref{fig:2Weeks}, while in Table \ref{tab:2Weeks} we report the average number of photons per each run of the day during the two weeks.